Grumpy-Raven/yew/README.md

 var OneTwoThree({ num }) => <div>{num}</div>
 ```

-I wanted to have the best of both worlds - the flexibility and familiarity of designing layouts using classes and CSS-like rules, and the speed of iteration using component driven architectures.
+I wanted to have the flexibility and familiarity of designing layouts using classes and CSS-like rules, and the speed of iteration using component driven architectures.
 So, Yew.

-## But what does it look like?
+## What does it look like?

 Let's start with a simple example, ye old counter: